damian-andrzej/CICD-Docker-for-python-webapp/README.md

 # Command to run the application
 CMD ["python", "app.py"]
 ```

+To optimize the image use the smallest operating system as possible.
+In this case python alpine saves about 900mb in comparision to regular python:3.9

 Lets update image file to Dockerhub for future automation purposes.